-So, here are the top shipping trends that changed the way businesses handled their logistics in 2019.
+- Top shipping trends that changed the way businesses handled their Logistics in 2019

 Popular market surveys show that out of the total online purchases, 30-35% of purchases are slated for returns.
 While returns are unpreventable, they can be controlled if part of them is due to a lack of fulfilling the delivery promise.